 April 10, 2015, June 1, 2012, March 4, 2008, October 25, 2002

 Copyright Act of 1976, TEACH Act of 2002

-Limitations on exclusive rights: Fair use notwithstanding the provisions of section 106, the fair use of a copyrighted work, including such use by reproduction in copies or phonorecords or by any other means specified by that section, for purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research, is not an infringement of copyright.
+Limitations on exclusive rights: Fair use, notwithstanding the provisions of section 106, of a copyrighted work, including such use by reproduction in copies or phonorecords or by any other means specified by that section, for purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research, is not an infringement of copyright.

 In determining whether the use made of a work in any particular case is a fair use the factors to be considered shall include: